laureenmenz/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that while efficiency is crucial in programming, optimizing code before it's necessary or without profiling can lead to complex, hard-to-maintain code and may divert attention from more pressing issues like correctness and functionality.
 Focus on writing clear, readable, and working code first, then optimize if and when performance data indicates it's needed.

+# 2024-02-27
+- Today's programming wisdom is to always prioritize code readability and maintainability.
+This means writing concise, well-structured, and easy-to-understand code that can be easily modified and expanded upon as needed.
+To achieve this, follow these best practices:

+1. Use clear variable, function, method, class, module, etc. names that accurately represent their purpose and functionality.
+2. Organize your code into logical, modular blocks that follow a consistent structure and naming convention.
+For example, you can use the "Functional Decomposition" technique to break down complex problems into smaller, manageable sub-problems.
+3. Write concise and concise code by avoiding repetitive lines of code and using short, meaningful expressions.
+You can also use code templates and functions to reduce duplication.
+4. Comment your codes to provide additional context and explanation for the code' s functionality, logic, or implementation.
+Make sure your comments are concise but informative, following the SPC (Specific, Precise, Concise) principle.
+5. Refactor your existing code regularly to improve its structure, remove unnecessary code, simplify complex logic and improve code quality.
+6. Follow coding standards and conventions to ensure code consistency and compatibility.
+It'll also help you and your team to understand the codes more easily.
+7. Learn and use version control systems (like Git) to manage your source code.
+They help to track changes, collaborate with team members, revert to previous versions, fix bugs and add new features.
+8. Continuously learn and keep up with the latest programming trends, tools, libraries, frameworks, languages, techniques, best practice, security, performance optimization, testing, debugging, documentation, code reviews, team collaboration, agile methodologies, open source projects, online courses, blogs, forums, books, conferences, meetups, workshops, hackathons, tutorials, videos, podcasts, slides, whitepapers, research papers, patents, standards, guidelines, toolchains, IDEs, editors, terminals, operating systems, hardware, software, cloud, containers, clusters, microservices, APIs, SDKs, CLIs, UIs.